phinnaeus/sudoku/README.md

     puzzles.
 Needs to be replaced.
 Uses helper methods genRow, shuffle, rands, and offset.

+* **highlightRow**

+    Pass a row and column, this function will visually highlight an entire row and the specific cell.

+* **highlightColumn**

+    Pass a row and column, this function will visually highlight an entire column and the specific cell.

+* **highlightBox**

+    Same as the above two, but this one higlights the box that the cell is in.
+I'm proud of this one, it uses MATH.

 * **clearPuzzle**

     Clears the sudoku board.

+* **clearPuzzleStyles**

+    Removes any inline style attributes from the puzzle cells.

 * **updateButtons**